enhance-dev/enhance.dev/app/docs/md/learn/concepts/styling/index.md

 ## Enhance styles

-Enhance is a "batteries included" full-stack framework so we've preconfigured a styling system that is the culmination of decades of CSS research and development into a "best of all worlds" approach to styling.
-It isn't what all the cool kids are using... yet, but we feel that if you give it a chance the benefits of our **deep** styling experience will become apparent.
+Enhance is a "batteries included" full-stack framework and comes with a preconfigured (and customizable) "best of all worlds" styling system, comprising decades of CSS research and development.
+It isn't what all the cool kids are using — yet! — but we feel that if you give it a chance, the benefits of our **deep** styling experience will become apparent.

 <doc-callout level="none" mark="✨">